SymfonyCasts/EasyAdminBundle/sfcasts/assets.md

 background of `.sidebar` - which we *could* do - we can override this CSS property and it will have the same effect.

-How can we do that?
+How?
 Let's cheat a little bit by digging deep into EasyAdmin itself.

 Open `vendor/easycorp/easyadmin-bundle/assets/css/easyadmin-theme/`.
 Inside,
 there's a file called `variables-theme.scss`. *This* is where all of these CSS properties are defined.
-And there's *tons* of stuff here, for font sizes, different widths, and, right here, `--sidebar-bg`!
-This `--sidebar-bg` variable, or property, is actually set to *another* variable via this `var` syntax.
-You'll find *that* variable in one other file called `./color-palette.scss`... which is right here.
-These are SCSS files, but this CSS variable system has *nothing* to do with Sass.
+And there's *tons* of stuff here, for font sizes, different widths, and... `--sidebar-bg`!
+This `--sidebar-bg` variable, or property, is apparently set to *another* variable via the `var` syntax.
+You'll find *that* variable in another file called `./color-palette.scss`... which is right here.
+These are SCSS files, but this CSS property system has *nothing* to do with Sass.
 This is a *pure* CSS feature.

-There's a lot here, but uf you follow the logic, `--sidebar-bg` is set to `--gray-50`... then *all* the way at the bottom, `--gray-50` is set to `--blue-gray-50`... then *that*... if we keep looking... yes!
-It's set to the color we expected.
+There's a lot here, but if you follow the logic, `--sidebar-bg` is set to `--gray-50`... then *all* the way at the bottom, `--gray-50` is set to `--blue-gray-50`... then *that*... if we keep looking... yes!
+It's set to the color we expected!

-Anyways, this is a great way to learn what these values are, how they relate to one another and how to override them.
+This is a great way to learn what these values are, how they relate to one another and how to override them.
 Copy the `--sidebar-bg` syntax.

-The way we define CSS variables is typically under this `:root` pseudo-selector.
+The way you define CSS variables is typically under this `:root` pseudo-selector.
 We're going to do the same thing.

 In our CSS file, remove the `body`, add `:root` and then paste.
 And while it's